-For seventy-five years, White River Electric Association (WREA) members have helped build, grow and sustain their local electric cooperative through revenue generated from electric sales.
+For seventy-eight years, White River Electric Association (WREA) members have helped build, grow and sustain their local electric cooperative through revenue generated from electric sales.
 Revenues that exceed annual expenses are referred to as margins.
 WREA retains these margins to use as working capital to operate, maintain and expand the electric distribution system.
 Each year margins are allocated to members in the form of capital credits.

 Capital credit allocations are based upon the annual amount members pay for electric service.
 The allocated capital credits remain in the members’ name until the Board of Directors determines that it is in a financial position to pay (retire) them back to the membership.
 Generally capital credits are paid out to members on an average twenty-year rotation.